What Does the Color Red Symbolize in Dreams?

 Emotional Tone of Dreams

-One of the best places to start interpreting the color red or for that matter, any other dream symbol, is on the emotional level.
+One of the best places to start interpreting the color red or any other dream symbol is on the emotional level.

 How the dream makes the dreamer feel is of paramount importance because those feelings tap into the dreamer's own personal mythology and associations.